Memphis Tigers men's basketball: 2010s – present

 On April 7, 2009, Josh Pastner was named the team's head coach.
 Pastner was hired as an assistant at Memphis in 2008 after serving as an assistant coach under Lute Olson at Arizona for six years.
 Pastner gained a reputation as a strong recruiter during his tenure at Arizona.
 In his first year as coach at Memphis, Pastner brought in Elliot Williams, a transfer from Duke, who led the team in scoring and was drafted to the NBA.
 Williams was permitted to play his first season after departing Calipari took with him Memphis' top-ranked recruiting class.
 In 2011 Pastner led the Tigers back to the NCAA tournament for the first time in his coaching career, though they lost in the first round to his former team, Arizona.

-During the 2011–12 season, the Tigers announced they were leaving Conference USA to join the Big East Conference starting in 2013 (later renamed the American Athletic Conference).
+During the 2011–12 season, the Tigers announced they were leaving Conference USA to join the Big East Conference starting in 2013 (later renamed the American Athletic Conference, and now known as the American Conference).
 They began the season strong, moving as high to No. 13 in the country before falling out of the rankings (a phenomenon which would become a recurrent theme of the Pastner era).
 In the last game of the season, Josh Pastner's victory over Tulsa gave him 72 career victories, the most by a Memphis head coach over his first three seasons.
 Memphis made its second straight NCAA Tournament after winning the Conference USA tournament.
 An 8-seed, the Tigers lost in the first round to 9-seeded Saint Louis.
 After the season, sophomore star Will Barton left for the NBA.